encelo/nCine_JobSystem_Presentation/slides.md

 </figcaption>

 - Multiple threads can check these conditions, because waiting on a CV automatically releases the mutex
-- A thread that wakes up automatically reacquires the mutex and must unlock it when finished
+- A signalled thread wakes up and competes to reacquire the mutex before proceeding

 ---